Jegstudio/gutenverse-news/gutenverse-news/readme.txt

 * Fix Title Typography in News Module not working
 * Fix Undefined Offset warning when post not have a thumbnail
 * Fix Archive Block not showing posts in the Editor
-* FIx Deprecated warning on Archive blocks
+* Fix PHP Deprecated warnings

 = 1.0.4 =
 ##### Bug Fixes